yuxuanzhuang/batter/docs/tutorial/md_tutorial.rst

 * ligand-bound MD uses the first real ligand pose to select receptor anchors;
 * apo-only MD uses the protein-only heuristic.

-If you know the receptor interaction that should define the anchor frame, you can provide one selection and BATTER will treat it as P1 while choosing P2/P3 automatically.
-Prefer the binding-site Cα of a residue associated with a conserved ligand interaction, such as the residue forming a salt bridge.
+If you provide three selections, BATTER uses them directly as P1/P2/P3.
+If you provide one selection, BATTER treats it as P1 and chooses P2/P3 automatically.
+With zero or one receptor anchor in ligand-bound runs, a detected salt bridge can define P1/L1; L2/L3 then prefer ring atoms connected to at least two heavy atoms, followed by other highly connected nonterminal heavy atoms.
+Auto-selected receptor anchors come from stable non-loop Cα atoms and are screened against near-planar frames.
 Provide three selections only when you need fully manual P1/P2/P3 geometry:

 .. code-block:: yaml